OlivierLD/raspberry-coffee/NMEA-multiplexer/manual.md

 The following sections will make references to several resources (Java classes, properties files, etc).
 They are all part of this project, so you can refer to them if needed for more details.

-The program to start is `nmea.mux.GenericNMEAMultiplexer`, it is driven by a `properties` file, describing the features required by an instance of the Multiplexer (channels, forwarders, computers, http server, etc).
+The program to start is `nmea.mux.GenericNMEAMultiplexer`, it is driven by a `properties` or `yaml` file, describing the features required by an instance of the Multiplexer (channels, forwarders, computers, http server, etc).

 - [Properties](#properties)